webmasterdevlin/angular-course/src/app/shared/README.md

-#### CoreModule should contain your singleton services, single-instance components, and export any third-party modules needed in AppModule
+#### SharedModule should contain common components/pipes/directives and also export commonly used Angular modules (like CommonModule from @angular/common for \*ngIf directive).
+Place for presentational components or also known as dumb components.